-This paper describes our strict and rigorous approach for securing our users’ tests and data.
-Testim assumes all data is highly sensitive and always strive to use the best security practices and encryption technologies to protect it.
+This paper describes our rigorous approach for securing our users’ tests and data.
+Testim assumes all data is highly sensitive and always strives to use the best security practices and encryption technologies to protect it.

 This paper covers network, storage, and cloud policies and describes security considerations used in our products.

 As of October 2019, Testim has been certified in compliance with the AICPA’s Service Organization Controls (SOC 2 Type II).
 For more information about this report or any security concerns, contact your Testim representative.

 Testim backend is hosted on AWS and Azure cloud providers.
 Testim servers are running on top of Amazon AWS.
 The servers run inside an AWS Virtual Private Cloud (VPC) with an independent security group for each resource and separate subnet.
 Mongo, Redis, and MySQL databases aren’t exposed publicly.
 Communication between Testim servers and Mongo servers is done over SSL, and data disks are encrypted (data encryption at rest).

 Raw data (images, test locator results, etc.) are stored in Azure with a randomly generated GUID name.
 The Testim scheduler mechanism runs on a Kubernetes cluster.

 Communication between Testim servers and Azure Storage and Kubernetes is encrypted and uses auth.